stavb1510/STOMP_Messaging_Server_and_Client/README.md

-# STOMP Client-Server Messaging System – BGU Systems Programming Lab Assignment 3
+# STOMP Client-Server Messaging System
 This project implements a complete client-server messaging system using the STOMP 1.2 protocol.
 The system was developed as part of the Systems Programming Laboratory (SPL251) course at Ben-Gurion University of the Negev.
 It includes a multithreaded server and a command-line client, enabling users to connect, subscribe to topics, send messages, and disconnect—simulating real-world publish-subscribe behavior over TCP sockets.

 ## Features